Why House Swapping Is the Most Sustainable Way to Travel

 Some studies have questioned whether short-term rentals had much of an impact on housing prices.
 But other research has concluded that they absolutely have.
 One study that focused on Barcelona, for instance, found that over the course of four years, short-term rentals made rents in some parts of the city increase by 7% and sale prices by 17%.

 House swapping doesn’t affect real estate prices that way.
+No one is buying up housing to do Kindred.

 Home Exchanges Are Better for Local Communities